theforeman/theforeman.org/_posts/2016-01-11-upcoming-conferences-and-events-in-the-foreman-community.md

 ---

-With FOSDEM, ConfigManagement Camp, DevConf, and our first ever Foreman Construsction Day fast approaching, I thought you might like a bit more detail on our plans.
+With FOSDEM, ConfigManagement Camp, DevConf, and our first ever Foreman Construction Day fast approaching, I thought you might like a bit more detail on our plans.
 Read on if you do!

 <!--more-->